Article

 Context about who your customer is, what they’ve told your team in the past, their shopping history, and more is crucial for delivering a seamless experience across channels.
 Additionally, utilizing customer service software with omnichannel routing enables you to direct tickets across channels to team members based on availability, capacity, and ticket priority.

 Personalization has emerged as a crucial aspect of a good CX.
-Providing curated product recommendations, sending personalized emails like birthday deals, and engaging with customers through their preferred contact method are a few ways businesses can offer a tailored customer experience, ultimately making customers feel valued.
+Businesses can offer a tailored customer experience by providing curated product recommendations, sending personalized emails like birthday deals, and engaging with customers through their preferred contact method.
+Also, be sure to harness AI tools here, like AI agents or CX software.
+According to the CX Trends Report 2025, 91 percent of CX Trendsetters believe AI can effectively personalize experiences.

-Gather context about who your buyers are—their preferences, personalities, and buying habits—and use the information to help agents better customize their support and provide faster resolutions.
+Also, gather context about who your buyers are, including their preferences, personalities, and buying habits, and use the information to help agents better customize their support and provide faster resolutions.
 It may be helpful to conduct user experience (UX) research on your company’s support initiatives to find ways to deliver more personalized interactions.

 A top-tier customer experience anticipates customers’ needs and stays ahead of problems before they escalate—or before they even happen.
 Being proactive creates a unique experience that feels personal and helps build trust and customer loyalty.

-For example, an e-commerce company might deploy a chatbot on its checkout page to answer any final customer questions right on the page, or an internet provider may send a text to notify customers of an upcoming outage.
+For example, an e-commerce company might deploy an AI agent on its checkout page to answer any final customer questions right on the page, or an internet provider may send a text to notify customers of an upcoming outage.
 Whenever you can anticipate and respond to future customer concerns, you’re well on your way to developing a better customer experience.

 Data and analytics can pen a novel of consumer information, detailing customer support team efficiency, general consumer satisfaction with business interactions, consumer behavior trends, and more.